 - Joint damage

 - Black lung

 Whether minor or serious, most accidents on the job are covered by workers compensation.
 But injured workers still need the assistance of a West Virginia personal injury lawyer to help them obtain the compensation they deserve under the law.
 Our West Virginia personal injury law firm knows how to effectively negotiate with the insurance company and bring suit if necessary.

 Generally, in West Virginia, employers covered by worker’s compensation insurance are immune from liability for most common injuries that their employees receive at work.
 This immunity limits the injured worker to the level of benefits set forth under workers compensation.
 However, in the case of deliberate intent, for example when an employer fails to adhere to safety standards or requirements, an injured worker can sue a mine owner or operator for personal injury damage to recover all of the damages suffered, and not just the limited damages workers compensation would allow.

 Get the Right West Virginia Coal Mining Accident Lawyers.
 Right Now.

 If you or a loved one has been injured, there is no time to waste.
 You need an experienced personal injury attorney working on your behalf immediately.
-At Charleston’s DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we represent coal mining accident victims throughout West Virginia.
+At Charleston’s DiPiero Simmons McGinley & Bastress, PLLC, we represent coal mining accident victims throughout West Virginia.
 Contact us today for a free consultation and evaluation of your claim by calling (304) 816-4704.